Anisha-2704/Parkinson-s-Disease-Detection-Learning-Models/README.md

 # Parkinson's Disease Detection from EEG Signals using Learning Algorithms
+This is a research work that has been presented at 5th IEEE International Conference on Power, Control and Computing Technologies, NIT Raipur, and is to appear in SCOPUS-indexed conference proceedings.
+NOTE- In case of cloning the repository for academic/research purpose, please cite the paper after being published.
 >Objective:

 To develop a machine learning-based framework for detecting Parkinson’s disease using EEG signals under a robust subject-wise evaluation strategy.